suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 ## Exercise 3: Query the index

-Use the Search explorer to write and test queries.
-Search explorer is a tool built into the Azure portal that gives you an easy way to validate the quality of your search index.
-You can use Search explorer to write queries and review results in JSON.
+Use the Search Explorer to write and test queries.
+Search Explorer is a tool built into the Azure portal that gives you an easy way to validate the quality of your search index.
+You can use Search Explorer to write queries and review results in JSON.

 1. In your Search service's *Overview* page, select **Search explorer** at the top of the screen.